mikeperry-tor/circpad-sim/README.md

 client_circuit_id's match.
 If you have multiple circuits in your relay log, you should ensure they are matching properly.

+*NOTE*: If you use multiple clients (or even just restart the same client), their circuit ids will collide on your relay logs, causing you to mismatch your traces.

 ### Real Guard Node Traces

 You can alternatively (or additionally) log at the entry node by editing the